yanxu-chen/yanxu-chen.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Dynamics and Physics of the Atmosphere and Ocean
-  * Laboratoire de Météorologie Dynamique, Ecole Normale Supérieure, Paris
+  * Laboratoire de Météorologie Dynamique, École Normale Supérieure, Paris
   * Advisor: Sabrina Speich
   * Degree obtained in summer 2022
 * M.Sc. in Atmospheric and Oceanic Sciences